parvxi/IDS706-Assignment2/README.md

 The `.clone()` example also helped me understand that copying data is an actual operation with a cost.
 Rust makes me ask for that copy explicitly instead of doing it without thinking about it.

+The notebook shows borrowing with & but does not have an exercise for it, so I added a cell to try it myself.
+Both names still worked and nothing was copied, which showed me there is a third option besides moving or cloning.

-I am still new to Rust, but experimenting with the errors helped the ownership rules make more sense to me than only reading about them.
+**Note:** I am still new to Rust, but experimenting with the errors helped the ownership rules make more sense to me than only reading about them.

 ---